tushortz/JavaIME/README.md

 ## Acknowledgements
 I'd first like to say a very big thank you to God my creator.
 Without him, this wouldn't be possible.

-## Donating
-> If you would like to show appreciation for the efforts and time spent making this, Please contact me on my email **taiwo.kareem36@gmail.com**